farmanb/farmanb.github.io/_pages/teaching.md

 description: An overview of my teaching.
 nav: true
 nav_order: 3
-universities: [University of Louisiana at Monroe, Lafayette College, University of South Carolina, University of Vermont]
+universities: [Louisiana Tech University, University of Louisiana at Monroe, Lafayette College, University of South Carolina, University of Vermont]
 ---

 {% for university in page.universities %}